ucb-bar/MoCA/README.md

 Like `gemmini_loop_ws`, the inputs to a single `gemmini_loop_conv_ws` call must fit within half of Gemmini's private memory, to support double-buffering.
 If the programmer would like to perform larger convolutions, they must tile and wrap `gemmini_loop_conv_ws` within an outer-loop.

-# Citing Gemmini
+# Citing MoCA
-If Gemmini helps you in your academic research, you are encouraged to cite our paper.
+If MoCA helps you in your academic research, you are encouraged to cite our paper.
 Here is an example bibtex:
 ```
-@INPROCEEDINGS{gemmini-dac,
+@INPROCEEDINGS{moca-hpca,
-  author={Genc, Hasan and Kim, Seah and Amid, Alon and Haj-Ali, Ameer and Iyer, Vighnesh and Prakash, Pranav and Zhao, Jerry and Grubb, Daniel and Liew, Harrison and Mao, Howard and Ou, Albert and Schmidt, Colin and Steffl, Samuel and Wright, John and Stoica, Ion and Ragan-Kelley, Jonathan and Asanovic, Krste and Nikolic, Borivoje and Shao, Yakun Sophia},
+  author={Kim, Seah and Genc, Hasan and Nikiforov, Vadim Vadimovich and Asanovic, Krste and Nikolic, Borivoje and Shao, Yakun Sophia},
-  booktitle={Proceedings of the 58th Annual Design Automation Conference (DAC)},
+  booktitle={IEEE International Symposium on High Performance Computer Architecture (HPCA)},
-  title={Gemmini: Enabling Systematic Deep-Learning Architecture Evaluation via Full-Stack Integration},
+  title={MoCA: Memory-Centric, Adaptive Execution for Multi-Tenant Deep Neural Networks},
-  year={2021},
+  year={2023},
   volume={},
   number={},
   pages={}